mikaelpatel/Cosa/README.md

 an event driven resistor net keypad handler and support for the DFRobot LCD Keypad shield.
 Boosting LCD performance to 2-6X faster than Arduino library.
 Added a new LCD menu system.
 Refactored Cosa directory structure to match the Arduino core file structure.
+Performance tuning LCD adapters; additional adapters with shift register support (SR3W and SR4W).
+Adding Vigenere autokey and RC4 cipher.